Beyond Lose It & MyFitnessPal: Discover the Free App Revolutionizing Fitness Tracking

 Overall: Lose It is the Best in Class

 Between these two apps, Lose It is the best.
-Why?
 It’s the ideal app for people to consider because it offers personal coaching, has non-English language options, better user experience, and it’s more affordable.

 MyFitnessPal Premium vs Lose It Premium